threememories/FalloutRisk/README.md

 ## Change Log

+**v1.7 [SCORCHED EARTH & COMMANDERS]**

+- Scorched Earth: Optional Nuke Protocol.
+Secure Launch Codes and hold highly-defensible Command Silos to unleash permanent radiation.
+- Commander Protocol: Each faction is led by a VIP (100 HP).
+If they die, you lose.
+Manage AP, Stimpaks, and map movement to survive.
+- Wasteland Diplomacy: Implemented the ability to offer Caps to rivals for a 3-Round Ceasefire.
+- Wasteland Karma: Breaking a truce now incurs a permanent "Betrayal Tax" and triggers retaliatory AI Spite Alliances.

 **v1.6 [SECURITY & UI PROTOCOLS]**

 - Anti-Hacking Patch: Implemented advanced input sanitization to block malicious code injection at the boot terminal.